WarrenWilkinson/persistent-variables/README.md

 1 Overview
 -----------

-Persistent variables can be serialize to and from streams.
+Persistent variables can be serialized to and from streams.

 They come with niceties, like restarts for failed serialization, late binding (loaded values are cached until the variable is defined), and a test suite.